tuwukee/jwt_sessions/README.md

 - **payload**: a hash object with session data which will be included into an access token payload.
 Default is empty hash.
 - **refresh_payload**: a hash object with session data which will be included into a refresh token payload.
 Default is value of the access payload.
-- **access_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into the access token.
-F.e. `{ aud: ["admin"] }` meaning that the token is used by "admin" audience.
-Optionally, the endpoint can automatically validate claims and provide access to tokens only with "admin"/"manager"/etc audiences.
+- **access_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be validated within the access token payload.
+F.e. `{ aud: ["admin"], verify_aud: true }` meaning that the token can be used only by "admin" audience.
+Also, the endpoint can automatically validate claims instead.
 See `token_claims` method.
-- **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be included into the refresh token.
+- **refresh_claims**: a hash object with [JWT claims](https://github.com/jwt/ruby-jwt#support-for-reserved-claim-names) which will be validated within the refresh token payload.
 - **namespace**: a string object which helps to group sessions by a custom criteria.
-For example, sessions can be grouped by user ID, then it'll be possible to log out the user from all devises.
+For example, sessions can be grouped by user ID, then it'll be possible to logout the user from all devises.
 More info [Sessions Namespace](#sessions-namespace).
 - **refresh_by_access_allowed**: a boolean value.
 Default is false.
 It links access and refresh tokens (adds refresh token ID to access payload), making it possible to perform a session refresh by the last expired access token.
 See [Refresh with access token](#refresh-with-access-token).

+Helper methods within `Authorization` mixin:

+- **authorize_access_request!**: validates access token within the request.
+- **authorize_refresh_request!**: validates refresh token within the request.
+- **found_token**: a raw token found within the request.
+- **payload**: a decoded token's payload.
+- **claimless_payload**: a decoded token's payload without claims validation (can be used for checking data of an expired token),
+- **token_claims**: the method should be defined by a developer, and it's expected to return a hash-like object with claims to be validated within a token's payload.

 ### Rails integration